Autosomal recessive spastic ataxia of Charlevoix-Saguenay

 Autosomal recessive spastic ataxia of Charlevoix-Saguenay (ARSACS) is a very rare neurodegenerative genetic disorder that primarily affects people from the Charlevoix and Saguenay–Lac-Saint-Jean regions of Quebec or descendants of native settlers in this region.
-This disorder has also been demonstrated in people from various other countries including India, Turkey, Japan, the Netherlands, Italy, Belgium, France and Spain.
+This disorder has also been demonstrated in people from various other countries including India, Turkey, Japan, the Netherlands, Italy, Belgium, Finland, France, and Spain.
 The prevalence has been estimated at 1 in 1,900 in Quebec, but it is very rare elsewhere.

 Symptoms and signs

 ARSACS is usually diagnosed in early childhood, approximately 12–24 months of age when a child begins to take their first steps.
 At this time, it manifests as a lack of coordination and balance resulting in frequent falls.
 Some of the signs and symptoms include: